 Information regarding the operations of each operating segment is included below.
 Performance is based on revenue less cost of sales.

-A breakdown of revenues and cost of sales for each operating segment for the years ended December 31, 2022 and December 31, 2021 is as follows:
+A breakdown of revenues and cost of sales for each operating segment for the year ended December 31, 2023, and December 31, 2022, is as follows: